Actindo-AG/Documentation/DataHub/UserInterface/01b_AttributeSets.md

     Attribute name.

 - *Calculated field*
-    Indication whether the attribute is calculated by an ETL mapping from other fields to itself or not:
+    Indication whether the attribute (field) value is calculated by an ETL mapping from other field(s) in the same entity to itself or not:
     - ![Check](../../Assets/Icons/Check.png "[Check]") (Checkmark): The attribute is a calculated field.
     - ![Cross](../../Assets/Icons/Cross02.png "[Cross]") (Cross): The attribute is no calculated field.